tonyduan/transformer-blocks/README.md

 Instead of explicitly adding positional embeddings to tokens, Press et al. 2022 propose the use of relative positional biases in the softmax attention.
 This allows the model to extrapolate i.e. plausibly generalize to sequences of lengths longer than the context window on which it was trained ("train short, test long").

-Specifically, they add a positional bias to the softmax input weighted by a learnable per-head parameter $m$
+Specifically, they add a positional bias to the softmax input weighted by a learnable per-head parameter $m$.

 ```math
 \begin{align*}